tenillez/liri-node-app/README.md

 Step 1:

+==my-tweets==
-my-tweets This will show the last 20 tweets and when they were created at in your terminal/bash window.
+node liri.js my-tweets - This will show the last 20 tweets and when they were created at in your terminal/bash window.

 ==spotify-this-song==
 node liri.js spotify-this-song 'song title here' -This will show the following information about the song in your terminal/bash window: